matthagan15/thesis/composite.typ

 $
     r_"cross" := (C_"QD" (H, t_"cross", epsilon)) / (C_"comp" (H, t_"cross", epsilon)) = (C_"Trot"^((2k)) (H, t_"cross", epsilon)) / (C_"comp" (H, t_"cross", epsilon)).
 $ <eq_composite_crossover_ratio>
 We then study the performance of this crossover ratio as a function of the partitioning of the channel, which we typically use the `chop` partition with cutoff $h_"chop"$, and the number of QDrift samples $N_B$.
 These parameters were then optimized over using Gradient Boosted Regression Trees (GBRT) in Scikit-learn @pedregosa2011scikit.
-A summary of the advantages seen for Composite channels can be found below in @table_composite_numerics.
+A summary of the advantages seen for Composite channels can be found below in @table_composite_numerics and afterwards more detailed results for each Hamiltonians studied are presented.
 #figure(
     table(
         columns: 4,